kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	pair: process capability; Process monitoring
 	single: capability of a process

 ..
-Note:: This section is not about a particular control chart, but is relevant to the topic of process monitoring.
+Note:: This section is not about a particular monitoring chart, but is relevant to the topic of process monitoring.

 Centered processes
 ~~~~~~~~~~~~~~~~~~~~